103 series: 103-1500 series

-Nine 103–1500 series 6-car sets were built between 1982 and 1983 by Kawasaki Heavy Industries and Hitachi for use on inter-running services between the Chikuhi Line and the Fukuoka City Subway Kūkō Line in Kyushu.
+Nine 103–1500 series 6-car sets were built between 1982 and 1983 by Kawasaki Heavy Industries and Hitachi for use on inter-running services between the Chikuhi Line and the Fukuoka City Subway Airport Line in Kyushu.
 In 1989, four sets were reformed as eight 3-car sets (numbered E11 to E18) by rebuilding MoHa 103 and MoHa 102 cars as KuMoHa 103 and KuMoHa 102 cars respectively.
 They were initially painted in light blue with a white stripe, but were repainted into a grey and red livery from 1995.
 The 3-car sets were modified for driver-only operation between December 1999 and March 2001.
 Toilets were added to one end car of each set between June 2003 and October 2004.